chloeandisabel/dynomizer/README.md

 ## Configuration

+A `Dynomizer.HerokuSchedule` record  has a number of fields which map to the exposed Formation API values in the HireFire API.

+- `application` - Heroku application name
+- `dyno_type` - Heroku dyno type
+- `rule` - See below
+- `min` - Minimum dyno count, default is 0
+- `max` - Maximum dyno count, default is 0xffffffff
+- `schedule` - See below
+- `description` - Optional

-A `Dynomizer.Schedule` record has a number of fields which map to the exposed Manager API values in the HireFire API.
+A `Dynomizer.HirefireSchedule` record has a number of fields which map to the exposed Manager API values in the HireFire API.
 Not all HireFire manager values are exposed via their API (for example, web server response times and upscale and downscale sensitivity and timeout settings), and not all of the exposed values are used by Dynomizer (for example, notification settings).

 - `application` - Heroku application name
 - `dyno_type` - Heroku dyno type